arungudelli/golang/content/en/tips/retractting-go-modules-versions.md

 If you search in Google we will get meanings like `draw back` or `withdraw`.

-The word retract taken from academic literature "a retracted research paper is still available, but it has problems and should not be the basis of future work"
+The word retract taken from academic literature

+>A retracted research paper is still available, but it has problems and should not be the basis of future work

 We will publish our Go modules to Github using versioning mechanism.